 Even if you don't have any symptoms, it's best to have a check-up for STIs.
 After supporting you in the immediate period following a sexual assault or rape, the SARC will also provide STI testing and HIV prophylaxis.

 If you don’t want to go to a SARC, you can go directly to an open sexual health (GUM) clinic for further testing.
 You may choose to have an HIV test.
 If you decide to have an HIV test, you will be offered counselling first.
 Find your nearest sexual health clinic.

 Alternatively, you can call NHS 111 to speak to someone in confidence about any concerns you may have.

 Reporting a sexual assault or rape to the police

 Only you can decide whether to report a sexual assault or rape to the police.
-A sexual assault or rape is a sexual offence which the police take very seriously.
+A sexual assault or rape is a sexual offence that the police take very seriously.
 Some police forces will have specially trained officers to work with you.
-You can report a sexual offence to the police at any time - for example, immediately after the incident or days later.
+You can report a sexual offence to the police at any time – for example, immediately after the incident or days later.